MayankRawatt/HackerRank-ProjectEuler-ProblemSolving/README.md

 HackerRank/Project Euler Solutions

-A collection of Mayank's program code to solve over Project Euler math problems.
+A collection of Mayank's program code to solve over HackerRank and  Project Euler math problems.

 Every solved problem has a program written in C+++,c.c#,Java and usually Python.
-Some solutions also have Mathematica and Haskell programs.
-Some solution programs include a detailed mathematical explanation/proof in the comments to justify the code's logic.

 Copyright © 2020 Project Mayank Rawat.
 All rights reserved.
 No warranty.